Sometimes being in a relationship can be so confusing!

 - The revelation of your personal past.
 You must have shared deep personal memories with the other person.

 - Multiple fun and adventurous memories you have experienced together.

 - Constant communication for more than 6 months.

 That’s just a general guideline, but as you can see, being in love only happens when the two of you have shared a lot together.

-It’s like the difference between meeting a new friend and compared to your best friend that you’ve known since high-school.
+It’s like the difference between meeting a new friend and being compared to your best friend that you’ve known since high school.

 Related: How Many Dates Before You Have Sex?

 #5 – Time Apart Makes You Anxious vs. Time Apart Makes You Grateful

 Think about how you feel when you are apart from your love.

 If you feel anxious and want to see them again or make contact, you love the person.